 The NZMA General Practitioner Council (GPC) represents the interests of GPs across a broad range of issues.
 The GPC has both elected members and representatives of our major fellow organisations who openly debate issues of concern to general practice, and develop consensus policy that benefits our patients and professional environment.
 The NZMA is also a member of the General Practice Leaders’ Forum.

-Dr Kate Baddock (Chair), Dr Buzz Burrell, Dr Peter Chapman-Smith, Dr Bill Douglas, Dr Jan White, Dr Jocelyn Wood, Dr Mark Peterson (Chair, NZMA, ex officio), Lesley Clarke (CEO, NZMA, ex officio).
+Dr Kate Baddock (Chair), Dr Buzz Burrell, Dr Peter Chapman-Smith, Dr Bill Douglas, Dr Jan White, Dr Jocelyn Wood, Dr Stephen Child (Chair, NZMA, ex officio), Lesley Clarke (CEO, NZMA, ex officio).

 The NZMA GPC strongly supports better integration of primary and secondary care, with more care being provided in a non-hospital setting.
 However it has expressed the need for improved clinical engagement and the need for appropriate funding.
 The input and engagment of clinicians is essential in determining our future health care delivery.
 The GPC advocates on a diverse range of issues such as better GP education and training, after hours services and ensuring changes to our health system, such as proposed changes to prescribing, do not lead to fragmentation of care.
 The GPC has input into NZMA submissions.
 Read copies here.